Spanish Latte

 Milk

-Some cafés use condensed milk only, while others combine condensed milk with steamed regular milk or oat milk on top.
+Some cafés use condensed milk only, while others combine condensed milk with steamed milk or oat milk.
 Oat milk pairs well with the sweetness of condensed milk.

 See milk options.